Gituservaish/EDA-using-Python/README.md

 ### Project Overview

 In This project we performed Exploratory Data Ananlysis on festival sales data of an e-commerce company over the past year.
-By analyzing various aspects of the sales data, we try to suggest store by providing steps to improve customer experience by Analyzing the statistics of sales and to help increase revenue.
+By analyzing various aspects of the sales data and statistics of sales, we try to suggest store by providing steps to improve customer experience and help increase revenue.

 ### Table Of Contents
   - [Data Source](#data-source)